praetorian-inc/praetorian-cli/docs/configure.md

 Enter assume-role account, if any []:
 ```

+They have the following meanings:

-- **Username/email**: this is the email address you used to sign up for Chariot
+- **Email**: this is the email address you used to sign up.
-- **Password**: Your password
+- **Password**: Your password.
-- **profile name**: This is the name of a profile section in the keychain file.
+- **profile name**: The name of a profile section in the keychain file.
 It is
   useful when you have multiple accounts, or different assume-role settings (see below).
 - **URL of backend API**: The URL of the backend.
 In most cases, use the default value.
 - **Client ID**: The client ID of the backend.
 In most cases, use the default value.
-- **Assume-role account**: This is used
+- **Assume-role account**: This is used for assuming role into your organization's main
+  account.
+This is the same as the `--account` option.

 Similar to the pattern used in AWS CLI configuration, the keychain file is
-organized into sections of profiles in square brackets.
-Use
+organized into sections of profiles (names in square brackets).
+You can use this to configure

-It is especially useful for organizations that use
-SSO for their UI authentication.
+multiple access credentials into a single keychain file.

 ## Authentication in organizations that use SSO